yxx4c/prisma-extension-redis/README.md

 ## Prerequisites

+- **Prisma 7 or higher** is required.
+This package uses the Prisma 7 driver adapter pattern.
 - Ensure you have a running Redis or Dragonfly instance.
 If using Redis, `Redis.JSON` must be enabled to use JSON type cache (by default, it is enabled in Dragonfly).

 ## Dependencies